-Impact on own funds: it might be possible for a more frequent update of the measurements of net defined benefit liability (asset) to take place, which could have an impact on own fund volatility.
-However, this is a qualitative consideration in the assessment of the impact of the changes in IAS 19 and it could be attributed to the merits of more updated financial information being reported in financial statements after the application of the revised IAS 19.
+Impact on own funds: it may be possible for measurements of net defined benefit liability (asset) to be updated more frequently, which could affect own fund volatility.
+However, this is a qualitative consideration in the assessment of the impact of the changes to IAS 19 and it could be attributed to the merits of more up-to-date financial information being reported in financial statements after the application of the revised IAS 19.

-- 38.Other changes introduced by the revised IAS 19 relate to the clarification and presentation of requirements for defined benefit funds and it is understood that there will be no impact on the volatility of own funds from these changes.
-The amendments that will not impact volatility of own funds relevant to the scope of the report are described below: - Defined benefit cost-service cost: the revised IAS 19 excludes from the service cost any changes in the defined benefit obligation that result from changes in demographic assumptions.
+- 38.Other changes introduced by the revised IAS 19 relate to the clarification and presentation of requirements for defined benefit funds, and their impact cannot be assessed in isolation.
+There could be an impact in the future in conjunction with the changes to IAS 19 that are considered relevant for the purposes of this report (i.e. immediate recognition of actuarial gains or losses and past service costs), but in the absence of detailed information to perform a relevant assessment, these changes have not been analysed further.
+These amendments are described below: - Defined benefit cost-service cost: the revised IAS 19 excludes from the service cost any changes in the defined benefit obligation that result from changes in demographic assumptions.
 Instead, these costs are included in the remeasurements component as part of actuarial gains and losses.
 The change is akin to a reclassification between profit and loss and other comprehensive income.
 There is no expected impact on own funds from this change. - Defined benefit cost-net interest cost: the net defined asset or liability is multiplied by the same discount rate used to measure the defined benefit obligation, so as to reflect the time value, while any difference between the discount rate applied and the actual return of the assets is recognised in other comprehensive income.
-Previous requirements included two separate calculations: one for interest income (being the expected return on the plan's assets) and interest expense (defined benefit liability over the period multiplied by the applicable discount rate).
+Previous requirements included two separate calculations: for interest income (the expected return on the plan's assets) and interest expense (defined benefit liability over the period multiplied by the applicable discount rate).
 The amendments will lead to a split of the presentation of actual return on assets between profit and loss and other comprehensive income.
-There is no expected impact on own funds from this change.
+This change is not expected to have any impact on own funds.